 What is Harissa?

-You can use this homemade harissa paste to add instant flavor to a variety of dishes.
+You can use this homemade harissa paste, also called Harissa sauce, to add instant flavour to many dishes.
 Try it as a marinade for meats, spread it on bread, or mix it with yogurt or mayonnaise for a tasty dip.
-I like to make this harissa paste fresh, just before I grill these harissa chicken skewers.

-- Tastes much better than store-bought ones.
+- No preservatives, and it tastes so much better than store-bought ones.
+I love it.

-Harissa Paste Ingredients
+Harissa Ingredients

 What kind of red chilies are used to make Harissa?